Choco31415/JavaMediawikiBot/README.md

 One example bot is included in the project, and it is called `InterwikiBot.java`.

+## Project Tree

-Useful bot methods and bot settings may be found in `src/WikiBot/core/GenericBot.java`, and if using the provided GUI, `src/WikiBot/core/BotPanel.java`.
+Useful bot methods and bot settings may be found in various places.

+`src/WikiBot/core/GenericBot.java`
+* For bot methods.
+`src/WikiBot/core/BotPanel.java`
+* For GUI methods.
+`src/WikiBot/core/NetworkingBase.java`
+* For logger methods.

+JavaMediawikiBot uses several classes to store data.
+A few classes that store general information include:

+`src/WikiBot/ContentRep/Revision.java`
+* This class stores information on page revisions.
+`src/WikiBot/ContentRep/ImageInfo.java`
+* This class stores information on images.
+This might or might not include: direct url, dimension, size, ect...
+`src/WikiBot/ContentRep/PageLocation.java`
+* This class stores information on how to find a page.
+Spefically, it contains the page title and wiki.

+## Tips

 Coding tips:
 * To propose an edit, use `proposeEdit(APIcommand command, String editSummary)`.
 This requires the GUI.